-Adopt the charter of rights
+If the organisation already has a charter of rights in place, review how it aligns with the Australian Charter of Healthcare Rights.
 Support the effective adoption of the charter in the organisation.
 Strategies may include:

-- Allocating responsibility for implementing and reviewing the charter to a manager with decision-making authority - Including information about the charter during orientation for new members of the workforce - Running regular education and training sessions for the workforce on their responsibilities for implementing the charter; this includes clinical and non-clinical members of the workforce, and, if relevant, volunteers - Building the charter into organisational processes, policies and codes of conduct - Developing policies and procedures that outline how the rights in the charter will be achieved at the organisation.
+- Allocating responsibility for implementing and reviewing the charter to a manager with decision-making authority - Including information about the charter during orientation for new members of the workforce - Running regular education and training sessions for the workforce on their responsibilities for implementing the charter; this includes clinical and non-clinical members of the workforce, and, if relevant, volunteers

+- Building the charter into organisational processes, policies and codes of conduct - Developing policies and procedures that outline how the rights will be achieved at the organisation.

 Inform patients, carers and families about the charter, and make sure that they can find it easily.
-Strategies may include: